A specialized camera on a cable will be inserted into the sewer lateral from a clean-out located either in the basement or yard.

 Do I really need a sewer inspection?

 Is your house - or the house you're considering purchasing - a bit older?
 If so, the sewer pipe materials were probably made of cast iron, vitrified clay, or a fiber conduit material called Orangeburg.
 Newer homes typically use plastic material like PVC or ABS for their sewer lateral.
 An older sewer lateral is not necessarily in poor condition - nor is a newer one guaranteed to be working properly.
 Many factors can impact the sewer pipe's draining capability.
-For instance, are mature trees anywhere near the sewer line...or even a stump from a tree that used to grow near by?
-Has significant ground settling occured over the years?
-Have previous occupants flushed or rinsed material down a drain that caused a blockage?
-A sewer inspection is completely up to you, but this non-invasive service gives you peace of mind up front.
+For instance, are trees or shrubs anywhere near the sewer line?
+Has ground settling occured over the years?
+Has a driveway been added that crosses the lateral?
+Have previous occupants flushed or rinsed material down a drain that should not have been disposed of there?